How to Control Access to Elementor Templates

 - Go to the “Capabilities” link in your WordPress admin area.

-- Choose the role you want to edit in the top-left corner.
+- Then, Choose the role you want to edit in the top-left corner.

 This next image shows what a user in the “Author” role will see after logging into the WordPress site.
 They will now have access to the “Saved Templates” screen.
 They will also be able to add new templates.